cloud-elements/devportal/docs/elements/quickbooksenterprise/tips.md

 	}
 	```

-* Quickbooks cannot search by `customerref.name` in invoices.
-For more information, reference the [Quickbooks documentation](https://developer.intuit.com/docs/0100_quickbooks_online/0300_references/0000_programming_guide/0050_data_queries).
+* QuickBooks cannot search by `customerref.name` in invoices.
+For more information, reference the [QuickBooks documentation](https://developer.intuit.com/docs/0100_quickbooks_online/0300_references/0000_programming_guide/0050_data_queries).

-* Quickbooks Bulk does not support doing selects with specific column names in your CEQL.
+* QuickBooks Bulk does not support doing selects with specific column names in your CEQL.
 The best practice to achieve this functionality is to use transformations.